OKX

 OKX supports two position modes for derivatives trading:

-- Net mode (Netting): Single position per instrument that can be positive (LONG) or negative (SHORT).
+- Net mode (netting): One position per instrument.
 Buy and sell orders net against each other.
-This is the default and recommended for most traders.
+This is the default and recommended mode for most traders.

-- Long/Short mode (Hedging): Separate long and short positions for the same instrument.
-Allows simultaneous long and short positions, useful for hedging strategies.
+- Long/Short mode (hedging): Separate long and short positions for the same instrument.
+This mode supports simultaneous long and short exposure.

-Position mode must be configured via the OKX Web/App interface and applies account-wide.
-The adapter automatically detects the current position mode and handles position reporting accordingly.
+Position mode must be configured through the OKX web or app interface and applies account-wide.
+The adapter detects the current position mode and handles position reporting accordingly.

 Trade modes and margin configuration

 OKX's unified account system supports different trade modes for spot and derivatives trading.
-The adapter automatically determines the correct trade mode based on your configuration and instrument type.
+The adapter determines the correct trade mode from your configuration and instrument type.

-Important: Account modes must be initially configured via the OKX Web/App interface.
+Important: Configure the account mode first through the OKX Web or app interface.
 The API cannot set the account mode for the first time.

-For more details on OKX's account modes and margin system, see the OKX Account Mode documentation.
+For more details on OKX account modes and margin, see the OKX Account Mode documentation.

 Trade modes overview